eddie-energy/architecture/arc42/eddie-framework/solution-strategy/solution-strategy.md

 ### What are the responsibilities of a region connector?

-A region connector has multiple responisibilities.
+A region connector has multiple responsibilities.
 It creates and manages permission requests to access data from a final customer.
 Furthermore, it collects validated historical data and accounting point data from an MDA.